Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 The interface is able to translate one entity, a group of entities or a whole file.

-Other kinds of data such as colors, validation properties, layers, names and the structure of assemblies can be read or written with the help of XDE tools: <i> STEPCAFControl_Reader</i> and <i> STEPCAFControl_Writer</i>.
+Other kinds of data such as colors, validation properties, layers, GD&T, names and the structure of assemblies can be read or written with the help of XDE tools: <i> STEPCAFControl_Reader</i> and <i> STEPCAFControl_Writer</i>.

 To choose a translation mode when exporting to a STEP format, use <i> STEPControl_STEPModelType</i>.